Azure/azure-quickstart-templates/hadoop-cluster-ubuntu/README.md

 ##After deployment, you can do below to verify if the hadoop cluster really works or not:

-1. Open the URL http://your name node public ip:8088/ to see if can connect to MySQL DB successfully.
+1. Open the URL http://your name node public ip:8088/ to check hadoop cluster information.

 2. Check each server's hadoop processes by executing below command: